PLACE MATTERS

 Data Resources

-We are informed by and accountable to the best available data across systems and communities, including the underlying factors and forces of place
+We conduct research, data analysis, and evaluation to ensure that policymakers, community members, and systems leaders are informed by and accountable to the best available data across systems and communities, including the underlying factors and forces of place that shape outcomes.

-We engage, empower, and activate community members and individuals with lived experience in local problem solving, research, policy, and innovation.
+We engage, empower, and activate community members and individuals with lived experiences in local problem solving, research, policy, and innovation so that those who are directly impacted by decisions can be involved in decision-making.

 Learn more about our work